Skip to main content

 3 mentions Positive Neutral Negative

-The humor in the game is noted for its clever integration with the story's unique setting and political dynamics, often manifesting through witty dialogue, especially when playing a rude character.
-Players appreciate the balance of dark humor and the comedic portrayal of characters like thin-bloods and ghouls, which adds depth to the overall experience.
+The humor in the game is noted for its clever integration with the story's unique setting and political dynamics, often shining through in the dialogue, especially when playing a rude character.
+Players appreciate the balance of hilarity and absurdity in character interactions, particularly with thin-bloods and ghouls, which adds a layer of dark humor to the experience.

 • “I really liked the concept of the story; the world is a refreshing change in terms of tone, setting, and political dynamics (and if you decide to play a rude character, the dialogue can be quite humorous).”